DETAILED ACTION

 Applicant's arguments have been fully considered but they are not persuasive.

-With regard to the limitations of claims 1-6, 8-9, and 11-22, Applicant argues that the claims are patent eligible under 35 USC 101 because the pending claims are not directed toward an abstract idea.
+With regard to the limitations of claims 1-6, 8-9, 11-15, 17-20, and 22-24, Applicant argues that the claims are patent eligible under 35 USC 101 because the pending claims are not directed toward an abstract idea.
 The Examiner respectfully disagrees.
 The Examiner has already set forth a prima facie case under 35 USC 101.
 The Examiner has clearly pointed out the limitations directed towards the abstract idea, what the additional elements are and why they do not integrate the abstract idea into a practical application, and why the additional elements and remaining limitations do not amount to significantly more than the abstract idea.
+Applicant’s claims recite generic use of machine learning for implementing the abstract idea (See MPEP 2106.05).
 Applicant’s arguments are not persuasive.

-The Examiner further points to Example 47 claim 2 of the 2024 AI SME Update, which shows how claiming of a neural network without more specific technical features is not enough to make the claims eligible, where claiming “train a first machine-learning model; carrying out a first machine-learning process on a first training data set; train a second machine-learning model; carrying out a second machine-learning process on a second training data set; stored within the SaaS application, stored within the SaaS application; inputting the obtained given set of project data into the given machine-learning model; cause a client device to present the predicted value for the at least one parameter of the given construction project to a user via front-end software of the SaaS software application that is installed on the client device (claims 1, 11, and 17)” provides nothing more than mere instructions to implement the abstract idea on a generic computer because they are recited at such a high level of generality.
+Applicant argues the claims improve the technology.
+The Examiner respectfully disagrees.
+The Examiner points to Example 47 claim 2 of the 2024 AI SME Update, which shows how claiming of a neural network without more specific technical features is not enough to make the claims eligible, where claiming “train a first machine-learning model by carrying out a first machine-learning process on a first training data set; train a second machine-learning model by carrying out a second machine-learning process on a second training data set; stored within the SaaS application; inputting the obtained first set of project data into the first machine-learning model; cause a first client device to present, to a first user via front-end software of the SaaS software application that is installed on the first client device, stored within the SaaS application, cause a second client device to present, to a second user via the front-end software of the SaaS software application that is installed on the second client device (claims 1, 11, and 17)” provides nothing more than mere instructions to implement the abstract idea on a generic computer because they are recited at such a high level of generality.
 The “machine learning models” are used generically to apply the abstract idea without limiting how the trained machine learning functions.
 The “machine learning models” are described at a high level such that it amounts to using a computer with generic machine learning to apply the abstract idea without any details about how the outcomes are accomplished (See MPEP 2106.05).
+There are not specifics on how the machine learning models are trained beyond generic recitation of with X data.
 Applicant’s arguments are not persuasive.

 Applicant argues the claims amount to significantly more.
 The Examiner respectfully disagrees.
 Page 2 of the McRO-Bascom Memo from December 2016, "The McRO court indicated that it was the incorporation of the particular claimed rules in computer animation "that improved [the] existing technological process", unlike cases such as Alice where a computer was merely used as a tool to perform an existing process."
 The Applicants’ claims are geared toward making predictions on variables of construction projects to display to a human user to make further determinations, where these techniques are merely being applied/calculated in a computing environment (e.g. a computing platform; processor; non-transitory computer readable media; a SaaS application).
 Simply applying these known concepts to a specific technical environment (e.g. the computers/Internet) does not account for significantly more than the abstract idea because it does not solve a problem rooted in computer technology nor does it improve the functioning of the computer itself because it is merely making a determination based on rules and/or mathematical relationships to output to a user.
 The Applicant’s claimed limitations do not appear to bring about any improvement in the operation or functioning of a computer per se, or to improve computer-related technology by allowing computer performance of a function not previously performable by a computer (see page 2 of the McRo-Bascom memo).
 The solution appears to be more of a business-driven solution rather than a technical one.
 In addition, McRO had no evidence that the process previously used by animators is the same as the process required by the claims.
 The Applicant’s claimed limitations and originally filed specification provide no evidence that the claimed process/functions are any different than what would be done without a computer, where there are no adjustments to the mental process to accommodate implementation by computers.
 Applicant’s arguments are not persuasive.